dhellmann/pymotw/PyMOTW/threading/index.rst

-Notice that the output does not include the ``"Exiting"`` message from the daemon thread, since all of the non-daemon threads (including the main thread) exit before the daemon thread wakes up from its 2 second sleep.
+Notice that the output does not include the ``"Exiting"`` message from the daemon thread, since all of the non-daemon threads (including the main thread) exit before the daemon thread wakes up from its two second sleep.

 .. {{{cog